-Senior level salaries increased - senior level base salaries have surpassed their long standing ceiling.
-It's an overdue increase, though hard to ignore it could result in making an external move harder.
+VP level salaries increased - senior level VP base salaries have surpassed their long standing ceiling and now blend into what once was an entry level Director salary.
+It's an overdue increase for senior VP's, though hard to ignore it could result in making an external move harder without prior being promoted to Director.